 Cats, the masters of disguise, often mask their feelings better than a poker champ.
 However, certain behaviors can serve as red flags:

-• Changes in Eating Habits: Is your cat suddenly turning their nose up at their favorite fishy feast?
-Changes in appetite can signal stress.
+- Changes in Eating Habits: Is your cat suddenly turning their nose up at their favorite fishy feast?
+Changes in appetite can signal stress or illness.

-• Avoidance: If your cat spends more time under the bed than on it, they might be stressed.
+- Avoidance: If your cat spends more time under the bed than on it, they might be stressed or sick.
 This is especially true if your kitty is typically an extrovert – the change in behavior rather than hiding in general is the element to watch out for.

-• Excessive Grooming: A cat that grooms itself bald in spots isn’t starting a new hair trend; they’re likely stressed.
+- Excessive Grooming: A cat that grooms itself bald in spots isn’t starting a new hair trend; they’re likely stressed or feeling off.

-• Litter Box Issues: Suddenly forgetting where the litter box is or treating your carpet like a litter box can indicate fear or stress.
+- Litter Box Issues: Suddenly forgetting where the litter box is or treating your carpet like a litter box can indicate fear, anxiety, or stress, and in many cases, illness.

 Remember, these signs can vary from cat to cat; knowing your cat’s normal behavior is key to spotting these changes.